nmshd/documentation/_docs_integrate/attribute-introduction.md

 The Identity shares an Attribute of itself with another Identity (e.g. sends it in a Request).
 In that case, a copy of the original LocalAttribute is created, where the `shareInfo` property is set.
 We call this LocalAttribute an own shared IdentityAttribute.

+The `id` of the RepositoryAttribute used as the source is stored in its `shareInfo.sourceAttribute` property.
+This is the case at least until the RepositoryAttribute used as the source has not been deleted.

 #### Peer shared IdentityAttributes

 The Identity receives an Attribute from another Identity (e.g. receives it in a Request).
 In that case a new LocalAttribute is created, where the `shareInfo` is set.
 We call this LocalAttribute a peer shared IdentityAttribute.
+It is not possible to share this peer shared IdentityAttribute with a third party.

+Note that the `shareInfo.sourceAttribute` property of a peer shared IdentityAttribute is always undefined, as the RepositoryAttribute used as the source can only be available locally to its owner.

 ## RelationshipAttributes